smeetvikani/smeetvikani.github.io/_posts/2018-4-29-Used-Car-Price-Prediction-Model.md

 ### <a name="section-c2"></a> Model 2, Linear Regression Lasso Model

 Due to high number of features, I had to employ Lasso model to ensure there was no overfitting.
 Listed below are the features with the highest impact on the model.
-R Squared of this model remained consistant with the performance of pervious model.
+R Squared of this model remained consistent with the performance of pervious model.
 Thus, there was no overfitting.

 ![Map](http://downloadforpc.net/Metis/project-car-price-est/img4a_coef_lasso.png)

 ### <a name="section-c3"></a> Model 3, Log Transformed Linear Regression Model

-Depended Variable Log Transformed model was created to deal with the heavy right skewed distribution.
+Dependent Variable Log Transformed model was created to deal with the heavy right skewed distribution.
 Normalizing the distribution would reduce the residual error.

-#### <center>Backtransformed Model Score: .84%</center>
+#### <center>Back Transformed Model Score: .84%</center>

 ##### Model 3: Residual Error
 Max Residual Error was upwards of 30k in the previous model, with the log transformed model it was trimmed down to a max of then 10k.

-This model passes the eye test becase, majority of the cars being sold are over 2.5k$
+This model passes the eye test because, majority of the cars being sold are over 2.5k$
 ![Map](http://downloadforpc.net/Metis/project-car-price-est/img8_ResidPretransformed.jpeg)